George Hay (Virginia judge): Advocacy

 Hay was an advocate for freedom of the press, and became known for his defense of James T. Callender at Callender's Sedition trial.

 Hay became a strong advocate of slavery and authored a series of heavily proslavery pieces during the Missouri Crisis under the penname of "An American."

 Federal judicial service

 Hay received a recess appointment from President John Quincy Adams on July 5, 1825, to a seat on the United States District Court for the Eastern District of Virginia vacated by Judge St. George Tucker.
 He was nominated to the same position President Adams on December 13, 1825.
 He was confirmed by the United States Senate on March 31, 1826, and received his commission the same day.
 His service terminated on September 21, 1830, due to his death in Richmond.

 Family

 In 1808, Hay married Eliza Kortright Monroe, daughter of President James Monroe.
-They had one child whom reached adulthood, Hortensia.
+They had one child, Hortensia, who reached adulthood.